SergioBalca/hacker_rank/random_exercises/README.md

 The text massage must be passed in lowercase, without special characters.
 Only letters from alphabet and numbers between 0 and 1 are accepted.

-When Morse code is passed as argument, there should be a space between each character, and two spaces between each complete sentence.
+When Morse code is passed as argument, there should be a space between each character, and two spaces between each sentece.

 <b>Returns</b>